 Mathematical Reasoning/QL will focus on solving contemporary applications using logic and mathematics to identify, analyze, generalize, and communicate quantitative relationships.
 (This course satisfies the state minimum core general education mathematics requirement for non-STEM majors).
 This course meets the general education mathematics requirements for certain programs of study.
-It is the student's responsibility ensure Mathematical Reasoning/QL will satisfy the Math requirement in his/her area of study.
+It is the student's responsibility ensure Mathematical Reasoning/QL will satisfy the Math requirement in their area of study.

-MATH 1054 Pre-calculus 4 credits
+MATH 1054 Pre-Calculus 4 credits

-Each student must meet the criteria under either (a) or (b) as follows: (a) score 21-23 on the ACT Math Test or 265-280 on the Next Gen Accuplacer QAS Test or 1060+ on the SAT (b) the student must have earned a grade of "C" or higher in MATH 0053 Foundations for College Algebra.
+Each student must meet the criteria under either (a) or (b) as follows: (a) score 21-23 on the ACT Math Test or 265-280 on the Next Gen Accuplacer QAS Test or 1060+ on the SAT (b) the student must have earned a grade of "C" or higher in MATH 0044 polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous functions, and derivatives.
+(Fall).

+Foundations for College Algebra.
 Students scoring below these scores MUST also take MATH 0001.

 This course concentrates on selected topics from College Algebra and Trigonometry; it may only be used as elective credit if taken after ~MATH 1023 or ~MATH 1033.
-This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous functions, and derivatives.
-(Fall).
+This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs,